Schleyer Foundation Under Declaration Of Tr 12022002

 How to Apply

 This foundation does not have a public application process.
 According to foundation records, the Schleyer Foundation does not acknowledge or make awards based on unsolicited grant requests.
-All grants are made at the discretion of the trustees to organizations with which they have established relationships.
+All grants are made at the discretion of the trustees to organisations with which they have established relationships.

 Getting on Their Radar